 UNHCR will continue livelihood support with a view to refugees and asylum-seekers becoming active economic actors.
 The focus remains on working closely with public institutions for advocacy and job matching, providing information to the public and private sector, as well as catalytic interventions, which increase employability of refugees.
 UNHCR continues to advocate for resettlement and safe pathways for both Syrians and refugees of other nationalities and undertakes resettlement processing.

 UNHCR's activities in this area focus on:

-- Enabling refugees' labour market integration in cooperation with relevant line ministries, the Turkish Employment Agency and the Vocational Qualifications Authority.
+- Enabling labour market access of refugees in cooperation with relevant line ministries, the Turkish Employment Agency and the Vocational Qualifications Authority.
 This includes collaboration to enable access to formal employment and harmonization of legal provisions for all refugees.
-Training and information on legal provisions and administrative procedures will continue to be provided to refugees. - Promoting skills development and employability by providing language and vocational trainings, entrepreneurship support, work permit and business licensing facilitation as well as through organizing events to link employers and employees. - Increasing cooperation and partnerships with private sector actors to promote employability through outreach activities to raise awareness and share information on refugee employment and work permit procedures. - Conducting resettlement processing on the basis of a rigorous prioritization of cases with the most acute vulnerabilities or protection risks. - Monitoring voluntariness of return in cooperation with PDMMs in southeast Turkey, Ankara, Istanbul and Izmir by observing interviews conducted by PDMM staff with Syrians wishing to return spontaneously to their country of origin.
+Training and information on legal provisions and administrative procedures will continue to be provided to refugees. - Promoting skills development and employability by providing language and vocational trainings, entrepreneurship support including training, mentorship and business-development and start-up grants, work permit and business licensing facilitation as well as through organizing events to link employers and employees. - Increasing cooperation and partnerships with private sector actors to promote employability through outreach activities to raise awareness and share information on refugee employment and work permit procedures. - Conducting resettlement processing on the basis of a rigorous prioritization of cases with the most acute vulnerabilities or protection risks. - Monitoring voluntariness of return in cooperation with PDMMs in southeast Turkey, Ankara, Istanbul and Izmir by observing interviews conducted by PDMM staff with Syrians wishing to return spontaneously to their country of origin.
 UNHCR monitors interviews only to ascertain the voluntariness of the returns and does not, at present, facilitate or promote repatriation to Syria.